dalimeeting/dalimeeting.github.io/_posts/2018-04-03-autonomous-driving.md

   youtube:
   start: "12:00"
   end: "12:30"
-- title: How to avoid the “Winter of Autonomous Driving”?
+- title: "How to avoid the “Winter of Autonomous Driving”?"
   author:
   - given: Amnon
     family: Shashua